-As we say goodbye to 2021, we wanted to say thank you to everyone who has supported NAM aidsmap and all our work over the last 12 months, to make sure people living with and at risk of HIV are empowered to lead longer, happier and healthier lives.
-Let’s look back on some of the incredible things we’ve achieved together.
+As we welcome 2023, we want to say thank you to everyone who has supported NAM aidsmap and our work over the past 12 months, helping to ensure people living with and at risk of HIV are empowered to lead longer, happier and healthier lives.

 In 2022, we celebrated NAM's 35th anniversary with an aidsmapCHAT anniversary special.
 We also took the opportunity to reflect on our incredible journey from the first National AIDS Manual in 1987, to today, where our independent, accurate, and accessible information about HIV reaches millions of people every year through our website, email bulletins, information leaflets, and broadcasts and videos.

 "It helps me and to question the options I have for my ongoing treatment.
 It find it the best place to seek advice and for future information.
 I am so grateful for you help for many years."
 Conference bulletin subscriber

 Last year alone, we had almost 6 million visits from around the world to aidsmap.com, breaking previous records for website visits.
 We've also expanded our influence on social media platforms, with our revamped Instagram account doubling its reach, and our posts on Facebook, including videos, passing 5 million views.
 Our most popular news stories in 2022 provided vital information about the monkeypox outbreak and the impact on communities of people living with or vulnerable to HIV.